 Moreover, data preprocessing can also help to make your data more understandable and easier to work with.
 By transforming your data into a more suitable format, you can simplify the analysis process and make it easier to extract meaningful insights.

-In the world of Power BI and data engineering, data preprocessing is not just a preliminary step – it’s a vital component of the analytics process.
+In the Power BI and data engineering world, data preprocessing is not just a preliminary step – it’s a vital component of the analytics process.
 You can set the foundation for successful data analytics by understanding and effectively implementing data preprocessing.